The Roller Coaster is a 13.5-mile stretch of the Appalachian Trail that runs from Route 7 (Snickers Gap) to Route 50 (Ashby Gap) in Northern Virginia.

 This quiet, wooded hike includes both the white-blazed Appalachian Trail and purple-blazed Old Trail, a hiking trail that was a part of the AT from 1983 to 2004.

-In 2004, the iconic Appalachian Trail was re-routed to its current route through Sky Meadows State Park.
-Old Trail was left to become a part of the state park trail system.
+In 2004, the Appalachian Trail was re-routed to its current route through Sky Meadows State Park.
+Old Trail became a part of the state park trail system.

 This 5.5-mile loop hike begins just west of the main parking area for Sky Meadows State Park.
 Start on green-blazed Boston Mill Road, which is left of the Park Office.